 Azure Storage Queues is a service hosted on the Azure platform, used for storing large numbers of messages.
 The messages can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.

-Azure Storage Queues are designed for very large cloud networks or hybrid networks, providing a highly reliable and very cheap queuing service.
-A single message can be up to 64 KB in size and a queue can keep millions of messages, up to the total capacity limit of the storage account (200 TB).
-Furthermore, it is capable to emulate local transactions using it's queue Peek-Lock mechanism.
+Azure Storage Queues are designed for very large cloud networks or hybrid networks, providing a highly reliable and inexpensive queuing service.
+A single message can be up to 64 KB in size and a queue can hold millions of messages, up to the total capacity limit of the storage account (200 TB).
+Furthermore, it is capable to emulate local transactions using its queue Peek-Lock mechanism.

 When considering an Azure Transport it is important to consider the transaction guarantees that that service provides.

-To use Azure Storage Queues as the underlying transport configure it in the following way:
+To use Azure Storage Queues as the underlying transport configure it as follows:

 var transport = endpointConfiguration.UseTransport<AzureStorageQueueTransport>(); transport.ConnectionString("DefaultEndpointsProtocol=https;AccountName=[ACCOUNT];AccountKey=[KEY];");